S&W SD9VE

 We may earn a commission when you purchase through the links on our site.
 Find out more here.

-Before starting our Smith & Wesson SD9 VE review, let’s define what SD9 VE stands for.
-SD: Self-Defense, 9: 9mm, and VE: Value-Enhanced.
+To start our Smith & Wesson SD9 VE review, we first need to understand what SD9 VE stands for: SD means Self-Defense, 9 signifies 9mm, and VE stands for Value-Enhanced.

 Pros

-• Easy to Use: The S&W SD9 has a simple operation.
-Put a round in the chamber, load the magazine, and fire.
+• Easy to Use: In practical terms, the S&W SD9 is quite straightforward.
+Load the magazine, insert a round into the chamber, and fire.

 • Reliable: While all weapons require some break-in time, the SD9 has had little to no problems straight from the box.